Assistance programs from Area Five Agency on Aging and Community Service.

 Low income housing from Area Five Agency on Aging and Community is available in the form of hundreds of rental housing units.
 The apartments and housing projects range from single-family homes, condos to large apartment complexes, many of which are dedicated to populations with special needs.
 They are located in counties such as Howard or Cass and can help the disabled, senior citizens and individuals with mental illnesses.

-The Energy Assistance Program can help pay bills to keep a home warm and comfortable.
+The Energy Assistance Program, or EAP, can help pay bills to keep a home warm and comfortable.
 Low-income families or working poor who may be having difficulty paying energy bills may receive help or cash grants for their bills.
 This is a one-time-only opportunity, with the amount of benefits depending on each household's unique situation.
 Payments are made directly to the utility company in Indiana that provides the service.

 It is the mission of the State of Indiana's Weatherization Assistance Program to make energy updates and alterations to the homes of qualified low-income families.
 The federal service can improve energy efficiency, reduce the amount of their bills, and safeguard the resident health and safety.
 Individuals with disabilities, the elderly, families with children, and households with high energy use and/or a high energy burden are program priorities.